raccoongang/xblock-video/README.md

 Re-transcode is performed by Brightcove's Videocloud and takes few minutes.
 After it's done `Brightcove Video tech info` section will be updated.

 ### Wistia

 #### How to disable captions auto uploading in Wistia plugin

-1. Open your Project in Wistia Platform - > Open video which you want to use with Video X-Block
+1. Open your Project in Wistia Platform -> Open video which you want to use with Video X-Block.
-2. Click the Video Actions drop-down menu -> Select the Customize menu item
+1. Click the Video Actions drop-down menu -> Select the Customize menu item.
-3. In the left side of the screen find the Captions menu item -> Turn the trigger to Off to disable captions autouploading to video x-block
+1. In the left side of the screen find the Captions menu item -> Turn the trigger to Off to disable captions autouploading to video x-block.

 ![disable captions in Wistia](doc/img/wistia_1.png)